chenxingqiang/jax-ml/doc/glossary.rst

         metrics such as precision and recall.

     ``random_state``
-        Whenever randomization is part of a Scikit-learn algorithm, a ``random_state`` parameter may be provided to control the random number generator used.
+        Whenever randomization is part of a Jax-learn algorithm, a ``random_state`` parameter may be provided to control the random number generator used.
 Note that the mere presence of ``random_state`` doesn't mean that randomization is always used, as it may be dependent on